Particular/docs.particular.net/nservicebus/upgrades/host-6to7.md

 snippet: 6to7customize_nsb_host

 ## IWantToRunWhenEndpointStartsAndStops

-A new interface called `IWantToRunWhenEndpointStartsAndStops` has been added.
-This interface replaces the `IWantToRunWhenBusStartsAndStops` in the NServiceBus core.
+An interface called [`IWantToRunWhenEndpointStartsAndStops`](/nservicebus/hosting/nservicebus-host/) has been added.
+This interface replaces the [`IWantToRunWhenBusStartsAndStops`](/nservicebus/lifecycle/endpointstartandstop.md) in the NServiceBus core.

 snippet:5to6-EndpointStartAndStop

-For more details, please refer to the [NServiceBus.Host documentation](/nservicebus/hosting/nservicebus-host/) on the new interface.